-Copies of the 2010 CDBG Action Plan were made available in a variety of venues in an effort to broaden public participation.
-A legal ad was published in the Oshkosh Northwestern, notifying readers of the neighborhood meeting and public hearings before the Plan Commission and the Common Council.
-The notice also included a website link so that the Plan could be accessed on-line through the City's website if the public wanted to view the plan or make a copy.
-Also within the notice was an invitation to persons with specialized needs (language, handicap accessibility, etc.) to call the City to make any necessary arrangements.
+A legal ad was published in the Oshkosh Northwestern on October 20, 2010, notifying readers of the October 27, 2010 public hearing/neighborhood meeting and public hearings before the Plan Commission and the Common Council.
+Within the notice was an invitation to persons with specialized needs (language, handicap accessibility, etc.) to call the City to make any necessary arrangements.
 All meetings held in conjunction with the preparation of this Plan were held in handicap accessible buildings and meeting rooms.
 Outreach also included personal contact with the local Hmong Service Center (largest minority group in Oshkosh), UMOS (United Migrant Opportunity Service), ADVOCAP (representing many persons with special needs), and with the Oshkosh Seniors Center.